jbtrystram/immich-podman-systemd/README.md

 Rename `env.example` to `immich.env`.
 Populate the values as needed.

+## Volume setup

+Since the update to 1.128.0 i changed how the volumes are declared.
+I was tired of having to copy-paste the quadlet files but having to update my volume paths each time.
+So i created the [volume-dropins](./volume-dropins) folder where the volumes mounts can be defined once and they will be merged with the final quadlet.

 ## rootful podman

 Copy theses files into `/etc/containers/systemd` then reload systemd.